 My background is in broadcasting and digital strategy.
 Most recently I conducted an investigative report on gun straw purchasing for Contently and Gawker.
 This spring I reported from Cairo for Small World News.
 Our team trained a group of Arabic-speaking Sudanese activists on the fundamentals of storytelling using mobile devices.
 Early in my career I worked as an FM rock radio jock, and AM news talk radio reporter.
 During and after college I paid some dues as an intern and a field marketing representative for Capitol and Warner Brothers records.
 While living in the Black Hills I was an early podcaster and Odeo user, and first used Twitter as a reporting tool during the 2006 midterm election.
 As a result of my digital coverage I was hired by the Talk Radio News Service and assigned to the United Nations for several years.
-Later I worked as the digital platform manager for ABC News Radio.
+Later I worked as the digital platform manager for ABC News Radio and built web tools that are still in use.
 As a reporter I have purchased slaves in Darfur, filed from the 2008 and 2012 campaigns, and reported from Egypt, Sudan, Kenya, and the Emirates.
-My social media accounts contain about 1.3 million followers.
-Occasionally I speak about media and technology at events like SXSW, Talkers, and Blogworld.
+My work has been published by Gawker, Contently, The Washington Post, Wired, and ABC News.
+I sometimes appear on tech programs like the Daily Tech News Show, and This Week in Tech.
+I have about 1.3 million followers across the social web, and occasionally I speak about media and technology at events like SXSW, Talkers, and Blogworld.